 Olympic Gold and Silver Medalist and trailblazer Jessica Mendoza joined ESPN in 2007 and in 2015, became the first woman to serve as an analyst for nationally-televised MLB games.
 She has since become one of the leading voices in ESPN’s Major League Baseball coverage.

-In 2020, Mendoza serves as an analyst in ESPN’s exclusive English-language KBO League coverage for the 2020 regular season.
-In the 2020 MLB season, she becomes the first woman to serve as a solo analyst for a national package of MLB game telecasts including weeknight games and holiday baseball.
-She appears regularly on ESPN MLB studio shows including Baseball Tonight, SportsCenter, Get Up and First Take.
-Mendoza will in 2020 become the first woman to serve as a World Series game analyst on national radio as she joins the MLB on ESPN Radio team for the World Series.
+She appears regularly on ESPN studio shows including Baseball Tonight, SportsCenter, Get Up and First Take.
+Mendoza in 2020 became the first woman to serve as a World Series game analyst on national radio as she joined the MLB on ESPN Radio team for the World Series.

 She has continuously made history as a Major League Baseball analyst, becoming the first female ESPN MLB game analyst on television during the August 24, 2015 edition of Monday Night Baseball.
 A few months later, Mendoza became the first female analyst for a nationally televised MLB Postseason game, calling the American League Wild Card Game on ESPN.
 That year, she also became the first female analyst for a Men’s College World Series telecast.

 Mendoza appeared on several Sunday Night Baseball telecasts during the stretch run of the 2015 season and in 2016, ESPN officially named her to the Sunday Night Baseball team.
 She is the second-longest tenured Sunday Night Baseball analyst in the history of ESPN’s marquee MLB telecast.